tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 This is the first year I have taken the exam where I felt like I knew more of the answers than not, and it proved to be a much less stressful testing experience overall.
 Knowledge is power, and Anthony definitely helped me increase my knowledge exponentially, not only to succeed on the ABSITE, but as a surgeon as well.

-Thank you for everything!
+Thank you for everything
 VH, PGY-3, General Surgery

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)V. H.ABSITE Student

 #### Through his help I went from failing USMLE Step 1 to getting my number one residency in my chosen specialty.

 Akshay is not only an expert in medical knowledge, but also a master educator who knows exactly how to tailor lesson plans to maximize retention, recall, and deep understanding of complex topics.
 Through his help I went from failing USMLE Step 1 to getting my number one residency in my chosen specialty.
 If I'd have found him sooner, I would have saved many hours and hundreds of dollars wasted on less worthy educational resources that I tried, including Kaplan and Doctors in Training.
 Now as a resident in clinical practice, the learning habits he taught me help me excel far beyond my peers.
 His methodology the epitome of "high-yield" learning.
-If you want the easiest, most efficient and most entertaining path to medical mastery, look no further!
+If you want the easiest, most efficient and most entertaining path to medical mastery, look no further
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)D. L.USMLE Step 1 Student

 #### Excellent Experience